latobibor/membership-mgmt/README.md

 If I had the time I would have asked how the "New Member" button would work since in the memo there is only a list of members result listed and a list of changes which need references to existing members (`person_id`).
 Therefore I would have liked to know what is the accepted payload for adding new members.

+#### Changes can be saved only when all fields are filled
+So incomplete rows are filtered at save, however not when the `Save Changes` button is shown.

 #### Save changes button should disappear if the last changed item is closed without saving

 #### Progressively enable controls in a row - let people save changes only when all conditions met for it